riccardo-giovarelli/nodejs-postgres-react-app-boilerplate/README.md

 # nodejs-postgresql-react-app-boilerplate

-Web App Boilerplate (Node.js - PostgreSQL - React - Adminer)
+Web App Boilerplate with _Node.js_ backend, _PostgreSQL_ database, _React_ frontend in a _Docker_ development environment with the support of _Adminer_ database manager.

 ## Table of contents